PAST ISCF NEWS FOR

 Due to some miscommunication in regards to this bout that occurred during round 1, this bout has been ruled a "No Contest" by the ISCF.

-7. Heavyweight Kickboxing
+7. IKF Heavyweight Kickboxing

 Nick Davine vs Jason Horne